riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

     - prepares the structure of an RSS feed item
     - returns the RSS feed item as string

-Keep reading for a full explanation.

 ### I will help you, I have spoken

 *"What's going on in here?"* you might be wondering.

-Let's break it down, startin from the imports:
+Let's break it down, starting from the imports:

 ```javascript
 import { BLOG_URL, BLOG_TITLE, BLOG_SUBTITLE} from '@lib/constants'